Join the Newsletter to Keep Reading

-Interestingly, assets held by public sector entities may generate cash flows and also be used for the non-cash generating purpose, i.e. to provide public service (service potential).
-In some cases, it is even difficult to determine whether such assets should be accounted for under MPSAS 21 or MPSAS 26 Impairment for Cash-Generating Assets.
-Judgment is required in this area and entities will need to develop criteria to ensure that judgment is exercised consistently in applying the definition of cash-generating and non-cash generating assets.
-This judgment also includes assessing the significance of the cash flows relating to the assets.
+Interestingly, assets held by public sector entities may generate cash flows and also for the non-cash generating purpose, i.e. to provide public service (service potential).
+In some cases, it is even difficult to determine whether an asset is cash generating or non-cash generating asset.
+Entities apply judgment in this area.
+Entities will need to develop criteria to ensure that they exercise the criteria consistently in classifying cash-generating and non-cash generating assets.
+The judgment also include assessing the significance of the cash flows relating to the assets.

 What is the indication of impairment for non-cash generating assets?

 As the indication of impairment for cash-generating assets revolves around its ability to generate a commercial return, the indication of impairment for non-cash generating assets revolves around its ability to provide the service potential.
 For instance, the external sources of information which indicate an impairment for non-cash generating assets are:

 - Cessation (or near cessation) of the demand or need for services provided by the asset;

 - Significant long-term changes with an adverse effect on the entity have taken place (or will take place) in the technological, legal or government policy environment in which the entity operates.